eoineoineoin/glTF_Physics/extensions/2.0/Khronos/KHR_physics_rigid_bodies/README.md

 This specification depends on [KHR\_collision\_shapes](../KHR_collision_shapes/README.md) to describe geometries used for collision detection.

-This specification will be updated to add support for the forthcoming glTF Interactivity extension.
-These are expected to be additional, non-breaking changes.

 ## Table of Contents <!-- omit in toc -->

 - [Overview](#overview)